 Appreciate your differences.

 Remember your body is unique.
 What feels best for you during a workout may not feel as great for someone else.
 Honor that.
+Do what feels good for you, don’t do something because someone else is doing it.

 We all have our strengths and weaknesses.
 Don’t beat yourself up because you may not be able to run as fast as the person next to you.
 They may not be able to do something as well as you.
 Remembering that we all excel at some things more so than others is crucial.